 - Less comfortable during travel days

-- Setting up and breaking down camp is more difficult and takes more time
+- Setting up and breaking down camp is more time-consuming

 - Harder to park